Joseph Vaz: Dutch Ceylon mission (1687–1711)

-Kandy mission

-In 1692, Vaz settled in Kandy, the capital of the independent Kingdom of Kandy, as his centre of operations.
-On his arrival, he was deemed to be a Portuguese spy and was imprisoned with two other Catholics.
-There he learned Sinhala, the local language.
-They were left alone by the prison guards as long as they did not try to escape and he built a hut-church and later a proper church dedicated to the Virgin Mary, and began converting other prisoners.

-Making the most of his new-found freedom, Vaz made a mission visit to the Dutch-controlled areas and visited Catholics in Colombo.
-Three missionaries from the Oratory of Goa arrived in 1697 to help him, with the news that Pedro Pacheco, Bishop of Cochin, had appointed Vaz as Vicar General in Ceylon.
-He was organising the basic mission structure when smallpox broke out in Kandy.
-His work with the sick convinced the king to allow Vaz freedom in his labours.

 Vaz carried his mission to the main centres of the island.
 Between 1687 and 1711, he was at the head of a group of Goan Bamonn priests who under his leadership and inspiration, mixed and moved about under cover sustaining the persecuted Roman Catholic population in Ceylon.

 Vaz returned to Kandy in 1699 with a fellow priest, Joseph de Carvalho, who had been expelled at the instigation of Buddhist monks.
 He completed the construction of his new church, and went into service for the king, translating Portuguese books into Sinhala.
 From this vantage point, Vaz intensified his ministry, and converted some Sinhalese notables.
 New missionaries arrived in 1705, which enabled him to organise the mission into eight districts, each led by a priest.
 He worked on the creation of Catholic literature comparable to that of the Buddhists, and to affirm the rights of Catholics with those of the Dutch Calvinist Government.
 He was assisted by Jacome Gonsalves.
 Vaz humbly declined the offer made to him in 1705, to be the bishop and first Vicar Apostolic of Ceylon, preferring to remain a simple missionary.
 For this reason, he is often depicted with a mitre beside him.